slowernews/hamster-system/README.md

 ===
 ####Files:

-- files named using folders logic or another naming system relevant to your job.
+- files named using folders logic or other naming system relevant to your job.

         Example using folder's naming logic: plan+0.1.2
         Example using other naming system: @ARC.EXE-plan+0.1.2